deco3500-2017/-/1_Research.md

 <b>Before the Trip</b>
 - No anonymous pickups: all riders are required to create an account and provide their name and phone number as a minimum before they are able to request a ride.
 They are also able to link social accounts and provide a profile picture of themselves.
 This way, when a driver is picking up a rider they will know who they are and so will Uber.
+<i>The requirement for both rider profiles which require name and phone number as a minimum allows for a base line level of security.
+Riders can also provide additional information optionally, further increaseing security through the removal of anonymity.
+This simultaneously increases trust between Riders and Drivers as an added benefit.</i>
 - Substitute phone numbers: in many of the locations in which Uber operates around the world they utilize technology that anonymizes rider and driver phone numbers so that they are able to call and message each other while keeping their personal information private.

 <b>During the Trip</b>